-In the second part of our GDPR Compliance Roadmap series, we analyze obtaining consent from data subjects.
-Personal data can only be collected, maintained or used under the GDPR if an individual has given their informed consent by a recordable affirmative action.
+In the second part of our GDPR Compliance Roadmap series, we analyze obtaining consent fromdata subjects.
+Personal data can only be automatically collected, stored and/or used under the GDPR if an individual has given their informed consent.
+This must be signified by a recordable affirmative action.
 The individual must be informed before giving their consent as to what the data will be used for in all cases.
 They data subject must also have the right to withdraw their consent for such use(s) at any time after collection.
-This is a fundamental rule unless there is another legitimate legal basis for the data to be held and processed (such as in connection with a transaction or entering into a contract).

 Businesses, website operators and marketers collecting personal data must ensure that: